 As in \cref{eg:unnatural}, the indiscernibilities of objects will be the isomorphisms on which these transformations \emph{are} natural: i.e., the monoid isomorphisms.
 Thus, the example $\D_F$ constructed above, though not univalent as a mere category, is univalent as a symmetric monoidal category that supplies monoids.

-More generally, there is a notion of when a symmetric monoidal category \defemph{supplies $\mathbb{P}$}, for any prop $\mathbb{P}$: namely, every object is equipped with a $\mathbb{P}$-structure, compatibly with the tensor product.
-(For example, when $\mathbb{P}$ is the prop for special commutative Frobenius algebras, an SMC that supplies $\mathbb{P}$ is called a \defemph{hypergraph category}~\cite{FongSpivak:hypergraph}.)
-Once $\mathbb{P}$ is fixed, we can write a signature for SMCs that supply $\mathbb{P}$, in which the indiscernibilities of objects will be the \defemph{supply isomorphisms}, i.e., the isomorphisms that commute with the $\mathbb{P}$-structures.
-In particular, given any SMC $\D$, if we let $C$ be the type of $\mathbb{P}$-algebras in $\D$ and $f:C\to \ob{\D}$ the forgetful map, then $\D_F$ will be univalent as an SMC that supplies $\mathbb{P}$. \end{example}
+More generally, there is a notion of when a symmetric monoidal category \defemph{supplies $\mathbb{P}$}, for any prop \footnote{Recall that a \emph{prop} is a symmetric strict monoidal category $\mathbb{P}$ where every object is of the form $x^{\otimes n}$ for some generating object $x$, and a $\mathbb{P}$-structure on an object $a$ of some other symmetric monoidal category $\D$ is a symmetric monoidal functor $\mathbb{P}\to \D$ sending $x$ to $a$.
+See, for instance, \cite[\S 24]{props}.} $\mathbb{P}$: namely, every object is equipped with a $\mathbb{P}$-structure, compatibly with the tensor product.
+(For example, when $\mathbb{P}$ is the prop for special commutative Frobenius algebras , a symmetric monoidal category that supplies $\mathbb{P}$ is called a \defemph{hypergraph category}~\cite{FongSpivak:hypergraph}.)
+Once $\mathbb{P}$ is fixed, we can write a signature for symmetric monoidal categories that supply $\mathbb{P}$, in which the indiscernibilities of objects will be the \defemph{supply isomorphisms}, i.e., the isomorphisms that commute with the $\mathbb{P}$-structures.
+In particular, given any symmetric monoidal category $\D$, if we let $C$ be the type of $\mathbb{P}$-algebras in $\D$ and $f:C\to \ob{\D}$ the forgetful map, then $\D_F$ will be univalent as a symmetric monoidal category that supplies $\mathbb{P}$. \end{example}

 Note that examples of the enhanced categorical structures considered in \cref{sec:restr-indis-egs} are also often obtained by this method.
 For instance, the standard $\dagger$-category of Hilbert spaces is $\D_F$, where $\D$ is the univalent category of vector spaces, $C$ is the type of Hilbert spaces, and $F:C\to\ob{\D}$ is the forgetful function.